 Mr Belford feelingly and briefly replied, thanking the Club for their extreme kindness and said he would still retain his membership.”

-Fred Belford held the position of Vice President of ‘Let it Blaw’ for several years during the lengthy presidency of Thomas Horsburgh.
+Fred Belford held the position of Vice President of ‘Let it Blaw’ for several years during the lengthy presidency of Tom Horsburgh.
 He proposed the “Immortal Memory of Robert Burns” three times at Club Suppers in 1924, 1956 and 1968 and is included on our list of former Croupiers.
-In 1959 he was elected President of the Burns Federation and, in 1978 two years prior to his death, he was made the ‘Federation’s first ever Honorary Life President in recognition of his long and eventful service.
+In 1959 he was elected President of the Burns Federation and in 1978, two years prior to his death, he was made the ‘Federation’s first ever Honorary Life President in recognition of his long and eventful service.
 Read our tribute to Fred by clicking on Fred Belford

-It was intimated at the meeting that Mr Hope, Balerno School’s new Headmaster, had kindly agreed to continue the children’s competitions at the school which was much appreciated by Club Members.
+It was intimated at that meeting in November 1931 that James Hope, the School’s new Headmaster, had kindly agreed to continue the childrens’ competitions which was greatly appreciated by Club Members.
 Mention was made of “senior” pupils from Balerno having been transferred to Currie School during 1930 and how they would be permitted to compete in that year’s competitions.
-Luckily, the headmaster of Currie School, a William Esson, was also a lover of Burns work and became an active member of ‘Let it Blaw’.
-And so the school competitions carried on for many years under the stewardship of Fred Belford long after he left Balerno, supported by Messrs Hope, Esson and their successors.
+Luckily, the headmaster of Currie School, William Esson, was also a lover of Burns work and also became an active member of ‘Let it Blaw.’
+And so the school competitions carried on for many years under the stewardship of Fred Belford, and into the 1930s supported by Messrs Hope, Esson and their successors.

 In 1934 the Burns Federation appointed Fred Belford as Honorary Secretary of the schools competitions in Scottish Literature.
 An honour for Fred and a huge honour for ‘Let it Blaw.’

-The ‘new’ Dean Park Primary School in the 1970s
+Dean Park Primary School, Balerno in the 1980s

-Beyond the late 1930s, competition records became almost non-existent but, with Fred Belford remaining active in the Club into the 1970s, rising to the very top of the Burns Federation as its President in 1959, it seems reasonable to assume they continued on an annual basis.
+In the late 1930s, ‘Let it Blaw’ lost two stalwarts Tom Horsburgh and John Fairbairn which inevitably had a huge impact on the operation of the Club.
+Records were kept but lacked much detail and competition records became almost non-existent.
+However, with Fred Belford remaining active into the 1970s, rising to the very top of the Burns Federation as President in 1959, it seems reasonable to assume the contests continued on an annual basis.
 Club records were lost in the 1960s and information on Club activities in that period remains vague.
 It is, however, recorded within the Burns Federation that Fred judged our competitions in Balerno at least up to 1973.

 The record of the Annual General Meeting held on 19th December 1932 reported the following proposal for Membership: “Willie Shanks, Currievale, Currie.”
-Not a major development in any way, but the arrival of a man who did much in later life to revive the Balerno Burns Club when he became Secretary in 1973.
+Not a major development in any way, but the arrival of a man who in later life, did much to revive the Balerno Burns Club and continue the traditions of the school Burns competitions.

 Willie Shanks BEM

-A passionate supporter of the annual competitions in Dean Park Primary School, Willie followed the example set by John Fairbairn, the Club’s first Secretary for over 50 years, by recording the competition details and prize winners, setting the standard for the rest of us to follow.
-The role of the headmaster throughout Willie’s time, Ian Falconer, was immense with Ian being granted Honorary Membership of the Club for his services.
+A passionate supporter of the annual events, Willie followed the example set by John Fairbairn, the Club’s Secretary for over 50 years, by recording the competition details and prize winners setting the standard for the rest of us to follow.
+The assistance of the school headmaster throughout Willie’s time, Ian Falconer, was immense with Ian being granted Honorary Membership of ‘Let it Blaw’ for his services.
 Ian became an active member of the Club proposing the “Immortal Memory” at the 1978 Supper.

-Gordon Grant, past Secretary and Honorary Vice-President of the Club, carried on where Willie left off ensuring the Club’s association with school competitions in Balerno prevailed.
-He served on the Schools’ Committee of the Burns Federation and was our Club delegate at the meetings of the Edinburgh District Burns Club Association where he was actively involved in organising the Edinburgh area schools contests.
+Gordon Grant, past Secretary and Honorary Vice-President of ‘Let it Blaw,” carried on where Willie left off ensuring the Club’s association with school competitions prevailed.
+He served on the Schools’ Committee of the Burns Federation and was our Club delegate at the meetings of the Edinburgh District Burns Club Association where he was actively involved organising the Edinburgh area schools’ contests.

-Our sister club, the Marchbank Burns Club, has now joined us in funding the prizes for the annual competitions, and members from both Clubs act as adjudicators at the annual events.
-Encouraging children to experience the life and work of Burns remains a high priority for the Balerno Burns Club, and hopefully it will forever remain so.
-The standard of work attained by children from Balerno in recent years has seen a huge number progress from our own local competitions to District level and on to the National Competitions where the name of Balerno has been to the fore for many years thanks, in no small way, to the work of Fred Belford, Willie Shanks and those early members who had the foresight to start the competitions in the late 19th century.
+Encouraging children to experience the life and work of Burns remains a high priority for the Balerno Burns Club and hopefully it will forever remain so.
+The standard of work attained by children from Balerno in recent years has seen a healthy number progress from our own local competitions to District level and then on to National Competitions where the name of Dean Park School has often been to the fore.
+This is thanks, in no small way, to the work of Fred Belford, Willie Shanks, and those early members who had the foresight to start the competitions in the late 19th century.
 We are forever in their debt.

 It’s never too young to start !